 - Current Liabilities: These are accounts that are typically paid within one year (such as accounts payable-current bills the company must pay and short-term loans).
 Long-term liabilities are debts usually paid over a period that exceeds one year.

-- Shareholders’ Equity: This represents by owners against the assets.
+- Shareholders’ Equity: This represents owners against the assets.
 As you might expect, shareholders’ equity is equal to the company’s assets minus liabilities.
 Shareholders’ equity is, in essence, the organization’s net worth.